Bodies of 3 missing kids, woman found in Minnesota lake

 Maplewood Police Lt.
 Joe Steiner said the woman’s car was found near Vadnais Lake around 4 p.m.
 Friday.
 The shoes of the children were found on the shore.

 The Ramsey County Sheriff’s Office said the body of the first child was recovered from the lake around 7:30 p.m.
 Friday.
 The second child’s body was found just after midnight.
-The bodies of the third child and the woman were found around 10:30 a.m.
-Saturday.
+The woman’s body was found around 10:40 a.m.
+Saturday, and the body of the third child was found around 11 a.m.

 The bodies were taken to a medical examiner.